OctopusDeploy/docs/docs/insights/project-insights.md

 For tenanted projects there is a list of the top 10 tenants whose [trend](trend-indicators.md) for that metric is up or down.

-Below that are tables of deployments relevant to that metrics.
+Below that are tables of deployments relevant to that metric.
 These give you a starting point when investigating how to improve a metric.